-In the morning, actors receive their scripts and throughout the day they will work with a director and experiment with props and costume.
+In the morning, the company meets for the first time and throughout the day they work with a Director and experiment with props and costume.
 Often music is also composed within the short time-frame, too.
 By the afternoon, the play is put up on its feet and presented as a script-in-hand performance to a live audience.

 Each year, a spin-off, Read Not Dead: Back By Popular Demand saw four pairs of directors and academics ‘compete’ against each other to stage a revived play from previous years.
 The last performance of the season, the event always sold-out quickly and was a must-see for Read Not Dead fans.